 Departure train station: All trains to Frankfurt from London depart from London St Pancras International Station.
 Housed in an impressive Victorian building, this busy station is within walking distance of many of London's attractions.
 It is part of the city's transport network of local, suburban and underground trains, buses and taxis.
 Among the many facilities at the station are car parking, toilets and showers, wifi, left baggage storage, passenger lounges, currency exchange and ATMs, a hotel, shops from supermarkets to designer boutiques, cafes, bars and restaurants including a champagne bar.

 Arrival train station: All trains from London to Frankfurt am Main terminate at Frankfurt Hbf.
 Frankfurt Hbf is at the centre of Deutsche Bahn's rail network and one of the busiest stations in Germany.
 The station is located in the centre of the city and features an attractive mix of architectural styles.
 It is served by taxis, local buses and both U-Bahn and S-Bahn train lines.
 Its facilities include car and bicycle parking, wifi, toilets, left baggage storage, passenger lounges, shops, cafes and bars.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Passengers board the train most frequently from London Victoria, which is located around 0 mile (s) / 0 km away from the city center, and they get off the train at Frankfurt (Main) Flughafen, located 0 mile (s) / 0 km away from the city center.
+Passengers board the train most frequently from London Victoria, which is located around 1.8 miles (2.9 km) away from the city centre, and they get off the train at Frankfurt (M) Flughafen Regionalbf, located 9.2 miles (14.8 km) away from the city centre.